chelsea6502/BeebEater/README.md

   * (Optional) Set the serial monitor to clear the screen when ‘0xFF’ is received.
 This means the `CLS` command will clear the screen.

 # Installation
-## The quick way

 If you have a standard Ben Eater 6502 memory mapping, everything is done for you.
 Just load the ROM, and go!
  1. Download the latest `BeebEater.rom` from the ‘Releases’ section in this GitHub page.
  2. Load `BeebEater.rom` into the start address of your EEPROM.
 At 32KB, this should take up the complete EEPROM.
  3. Connect to a serial monitor, reset and run!

-## The not-so-quick way
-If you want to make modifications to the code, you’ll need to compile it using VASM.
+If you want to make modifications to the code, you’ll need to assemble a new ROM using VASM.
 Use the following VASM flags to generate a new ROM:

 `/PATH/TO/vasm/vasm6502_oldstyle -Fbin -dotdir ./BeebEater.asm -c02 -o ./BeebEaterNew.rom`